Last modified October 7, 2025

 • Logs: More logs increase Loki resource usage and Kubernetes API server load

-• Network: Log tailing uses Kubernetes API, impacting network traffic
+• Network: Log tailing and trace collection use Kubernetes API and network resources

 Monitor your usage through: